cheyennen0503/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-The difference between git and github is git takes snapshots of code and doesn't need github but **github needs git**.
+The difference between git and github is that git takes snapshots of code and doesn't need github in order to function but **github needs git**.
-Github stores all of the code/snapshots in the cloud.
+Github stores all of your code/snapshots in the cloud or your remote repository

 ---